The Atacama Cosmology Telescope: DR6 Power Spectrum Foreground Model and Validation: Results from ACT DR6 and Consistency with Other Data

 \subsubsection{Kinematic Sunyaev-Zel'dovich Effect}

 The blackbody (kinematic) SZ component, measured by $a_{\rm kSZ}$, is not significantly detected, as reported in L25 for ACT-DR6-only:

-The best-fit value is consistent with previous limits.
+The best-fitting value is consistent with previous limits.
 In particular, in their joint multi-frequency analysis of SPT-SZ and SPTPol data, ~\cite{Reichardt_SPT:2020} measured $a_\mathrm{kSZ} = 3.0 \pm 1.0~\mathrm{\mu K^2}$ for their fiducial kSZ template --- also reported in Figure~\ref{fig:fg_params_combined} below.

 The kSZ signal is sourced by ionized gas with non-zero line-of-sight velocity from two different epochs.
 The component at $z \gtrsim 6$ from the reionization epoch is called the ``reionization kSZ'' (rkSZ) or ``patchy'' kSZ signal, while the kSZ contribution at $z\lesssim3$ arising from the circumgalactic medium associated with massive halos is known as the ``homogeneous'' kSZ or ``low-redshift'' kSZ signal.
 The amplitude of the reionization kSZ power spectrum is particularly sensitive to the duration of reionization \citep[e.g.,][]{Zahn2005,McQuinn2005,Iliev2007,Battaglia_2013_kszpatchy,2014JCAP...08..010C,Chen2023}.
 Although the ACT DR6 constraint on $a_{\rm kSZ}$ does not correspond to a detection of the kSZ power spectrum, it can be used to derive a limit on the duration of reionization, $\dzreion$.